 If you’re planning on staying together every waking moment, you might be surprised at how quickly your fun road trip turns sour.
 Even best friends can grow tired of each other’s little quirks and individualisms after days of living in close quarters, especially if you’ve never done so before!

-That’s why it’s important to set boundaries ahead of time, so that everyone understands how much space each other needs and when.
+That’s why it’s important to set boundaries ahead of time so that everyone understands how much space each other needs and when.
 Try to give everyone a little corner of the camper that’s just their own.
 Having some semblance of privacy can go a long way towards making people feel more comfortable — and enjoying their time with others even more!

 Checklist for Road Trips with Friends

-One other quick piece of advice for figuring out how to plan road trip with friends: ask the right road trip questions.
+One other quick piece of advice for figuring out how to plan a road trip with friends: ask the right road trip questions.
 Here’s a big one.

 For each destination, what are your non-negotiables?
-Grab your road atlas and travel guide and have each friend create a “must see” checklist, and then get together to see what’s covered.
+Grab your road atlas and travel guide and have each friend create a “must-see” checklist, and then get together to see what’s covered.
 If several members share an activity or spot, they can plan to knock it off their lists together, while other party members might go off to see something that only they’re interested in.

 For example, if three friends all want to take the 6-mile hiking loop, two friends are interested in the shorter 2-mile trail, and one friend would rather be at the nearby nature museum, you can split up and all enjoy exactly what you want from your road trip without anyone feeling bored, guilty, or like they’re missing out.
 Figuring out the daily schedule is way easier with this approach!